Industrial Designer · Philadelphia, PA · 2026

 Always builder.

-Three years and 20+ architecture projects before making the switch.
-That background means I think at scale, coordinate across disciplines, and design for people who actually live inside the things I make.
+I’m Mayank, an architect turned industrial designer, with three years and 20+ architectural projects worth of professional experience before making the switch.
+Architecture taught me how to think at scale, coordinate across disciplines, and design for people who will actually live and move through a space.

 User needs aren't a checkbox — they're the starting point.
 Each project gets better because the last one taught me something.